Guaifenesin, hydrocodone, and pseudoephedrine

 Before taking this medicine

-Do not use guaifenesin, hydrocodone, and pseudoephedrine within 14 days before or 14 days after you have used an MAO inhibitor.
+Do not use guaifenesin, hydrocodone, and pseudoephedrine if you have used an MAO inhibitor in the past 14 days.
 A dangerous drug interaction could occur.
 MAO inhibitors include isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, tranylcypromine, and others.

 You should not use this medicine if you are allergic to guaifenesin, hydrocodone, or pseudoephedrine, or if you have: